Tatyana Yumasheva: Career

 Yeltsin made her his personal advisor in 1996 when his re-election campaign was faltering.
 A memoir written by Yeltsin, as reported by The New York Times, credited her with advising against "banning Communist Party, dissolving Parliament and postponing presidential elections" in 1996.
 She was particularly influential as Yeltsin recovered from heart surgery in late 1996.
 She became the keystone in a small group of advisors known as "The Family", although the others (Alexander Voloshin and Valentin Yumashev) were not Yeltsin relatives.
 Boris Berezovsky and other oligarchs were often included in the group as well.

 In 2000, her name came up during a corruption investigation, but no charges were brought.
 She remained on the staff of Yeltsin's hand-picked successor Vladimir Putin, and was a key adviser to him during his 2000 election campaign, but Putin dismissed her later that year.

 She is portrayed in the 2003 satirical comedy Spinning Boris, based on the real experiences of U.S. political consultants in the 1996 campaign.

 She and Yumashev provided editorial assistance in preparing the last volume of her father's memoirs, Midnight Diaries.

-On 25 February 2022, Yumasheva criticised the 2022 Russian invasion of Ukraine.

 Personal life

 In 1980, Yeltsina married fellow Moscow State University student, Vilen Ayratovich Khairullin.
-In 1981, they had a son, Boris.
+In 1981, they had a son.
 They divorced in 1982.